Touch to Pair: Secure and Usable IoT Pairing without Information Loss: Introduction

 \section{Introduction}

-} \IEEEPARstart{I}{nternet-of-Things (IoT)} devices are extensively deployed, significantly influencing various industries and our everyday activities.
+\IEEEPARstart{I}{nternet-of-Things} (IoT) devices are extensively deployed, significantly influencing diverse industries and everyday life.
 The global IoT market was \$970 billion in 2022 and is projected to reach \$2,227 billion in 2028~\cite{iot_market}.
-Since pairing is essential for establishing a secure communication channel, a convenient and secure pairing approach is crucial for the widespread deployment and reliable application of IoT devices.
+Since pairing is essential for establishing a protected communication channel, secure and usable pairing is crucial for the widespread adoption and trustworthy operation of IoT devices.

-To pair a desktop or smartphone to a network, it is straightforward for the user to input the network password into the device.
-However, this approach is not applicable to most IoT devices due to their lack of user interfaces (UIs) for password input.
+\zm{Simple mechanisms like long-pressing a button to put an IoT device into pairing mode are vulnerable to various attacks, as they often lack proper authentication of the peer device's identity.} \zm{For instance, an attacker can impersonate a legitimate device during pairing~\cite{zhang17_infocom, choi2021push,sethi2019misbinding}, a problem especially acute in environments with many nearby devices (e.g., apartments, offices, or public spaces).
+Past studies have shown that insecure pairing can lead to unauthorized device control, data leakage, or man-in-the-middle attacks, in which an attacker impersonates the IoT device to pair with the user’s smartphone and simultaneously impersonates the smartphone to pair with the IoT device, enabling sophisticated exploitation~\cite{Hinckley_2003, shakeWell, touch_and_guard_tmc}.}

 The literature offers various IoT pairing approaches, which can be categorized into two main types.
-The first category establishes pairing based on proximity between devices to be paired, utilizing wireless signals~\cite{zhang17_infocom, ghose18_infocom, Tap-to-pair2018} or ambient context like audio and light~\cite{2014CCS_CZP, vibration_pairing, audio_pairing}.
-While these approaches are user-friendly, they are vulnerable to attacks by co-located malicious devices.

-The second category requires physical contact or operation with the IoT device~\cite{Hinckley_2003, shakeWell, touch_and_guard_tmc}.
-For instance, ShaVe/ShaCK~\cite{shakeWell} has the user hold her smartphone and the IoT device together in one hand and \emph{shake} them, utilizing the shared movement sequence for pairing.
-While such methods offer enhanced security due to the involvement of physical operations, they necessitate IoT devices to possess inertial (or other special) sensors for detecting the user's actions.
-However, many IoT devices lack such sensors.
+The first category establishes pairing based on device proximity, utilizing wireless signals~\cite{zhang17_infocom, ghose18_infocom, Tap-to-pair2018} or ambient context such as audio and light~\cite{2014CCS_CZP, vibration_pairing, audio_pairing}. \zm{While these approaches are user-friendly, they remain vulnerable to impersonation attacks by co-located malicious devices.} The second category requires physical contact or operation with the IoT device~\cite{Hinckley_2003, shakeWell, touch_and_guard_tmc}.
+For instance, ShaVe/ShaCK~\cite{shakeWell} has the user hold the smartphone and IoT device together in one hand and \emph{shake} them, using the shared motion sequence for pairing.
+While such methods offer enhanced security through physical operations, they are impractical because they require IoT devices to include inertial or other specialized sensors to detect user actions, and many IoT devices lack these sensors.